 Our DSL team do not have full time class responsibilities and are able to manage their time to accommodate meetings with pupils, families and partner agencies.
 Parents know they can come in to school to request support or advice.
 This information is shared on our website, at various parent meetings and parent's evenings.

 Our administration team understand roles and responsibilities across the school and are able to direct parents to these staff.

 Once a pupil is on a plan of any sort, they will have a named person in school who is working with outside agencies regarding the plan.
+This information is recorded on our SLT one drive.

-The school has produced a Safeguarding guide for all visitors to the school and the DSL Team is clearly displayed in the entrance hall to support identification for visitors unfamiliar to the team
+The school has produced a Safeguarding guide for all visitors to the school and the DSL Team is clearly displayed in the entrance hall to support identification for visitors unfamiliar to the team.